TOML files

 debug_log = "basecalled_chunks.fq" #optional

-The only required keys are address and config these indicate to Guppy what server to connect to and what basecalling model to load.
-The config parameter must a valid Guppy configuration excluding the file extension; these are found in the Guppy data folder (on linux ls /opt/ont/guppy/data/*.cfg).
-The address is the path to the IPC socket Guppy is listening on, for Guppy servers run by MinKNOW the default is ipc:///tmp/.guppy/5555.
-The debug_log is an optional file that the basecalled FASTQ are written to.
+The only required keys are address and config these indicate to Dorado what server to connect to and what basecalling model to load.
+The config parameter must be a valid Dorado configuration excluding the file extension; these are found in the Dorado data folder (on linux ls /opt/ont/dorado/data/*.cfg).
+The address is the path to the IPC socket Dorado is listening on, for Dorado servers run by MinKNOW the default is ipc:///tmp/.guppy/5555.
+Why guppy?
+Blame history… The debug_log is an optional file that the basecalled FASTQ are written to.

 Key